Dj3ni/Dj3ni/README.md

       ],
     "aboutMe" : "I grew-up among nerds but always thought coding wasn't for me.
                 I'v never been so wrong in my life: once I started with a few tutos, I discovered I was made for it!
-I find myself so happy coding, debugging, learning, debugging..."
+I find myself so happy coding, debugging, learning, debugging, trying, debugging..."

     "learning_besties": [
+        "grafikart",
         "wiki's",
         "google",
         "stack overflow",